dddrrreee/cs340lx-25aut/README.md

  - We only offer it every few years when there is an unusual group.
 Lots of great alumni!
  - This is the 3rd offering.
+ - Joe graduated, but we have Joseph as a variant!

 Structure:
  - 140e and 240lx have to fulfill class requirements, so content somewhat